Jaza/visitorflow/README.md

 Usage
 -----

-1. Make sure you have installed:
+1. Make sure you have installed (on the endpoint server):

     - MySQL (including dev libraries, and MySQLdb for Python)

-2. Clone the visitorflow repo:
+2. Clone the visitorflow repo to the endpoint server:
     -
         git clone https://github.com/Jaza/visitorflow.git
         cd visitorflow